-Details on the respective skills and experience of Seqwater's Board members is located in Seqwater's Annual Report 2022-23.
+The respective skills and experience of Segwater's Board members are summarised in Segwater's Annual Report 2023-24.

 3.2.4 Performance evaluation

 In accordance with its Charter, the Board undertakes performance evaluations on a periodic basis to assess the Board as a group, the Board's sub-committees and each individual member.
 From time to time, an independent external consultant may be engaged by the Board Chairperson to assist with the evaluation and review of Board performance.
 This generally occurs every two years or as required by the Board.